hurricanemark/aspnetWebAPI/README.md

 At this stage, the project should be loading into VSCode.

-Open PS terminal and type:
+3. *Open PowerShell terminal and type:*

 ```typescript
 dotnet run